perfact/zodbsync/.scratch/layer-aware-record-watch/PRD.md

 - Copies the current filesystem representation to the target layer workdir.
 - Runs `git checkout HEAD -- <path>` in the source layer workdir to reset the source to its last committed state.
 - Updates `obj.zodbsync_layer` to the target layer.
+- Skips descendants whose filesystem layer (`fs_pathinfo` result) differs from the source layer.
+Does not use `obj.zodbsync_layer` for skip detection.
 - Does NOT place a `__frozen__` marker automatically.
 - Does not perform git commits.
 - Intended use: the source layer has uncommitted changes.
 After copy, source resets to HEAD creating an immediate content difference, which prevents compression from collapsing the copy.
 If the source is already at HEAD, the copy is content-identical and compression will collapse it on the next record/watch cycle — see Known Limitations.